fbpx

 • Absence of incisions or sutures

-• Lack of serious complications
+• Reduced risk of serious complications

 Balloon sinuplasty can even be used in cases of severe sinusitis, cases with polyps, and cases of previous failed surgery.
 In fact, balloon sinuplasty should always be the first choice over surgical therapy.